 You can do multihoming, might be the easiest thing to do for a service: https://geti2p.net/spec/proposals/140-invisible-multihoming

-Multihoming is a pretty simple way of load balancing and i think the way it works is the first router to respond is the one that’s used.
-So ideally the one used by any given client should be the most responsive i2p router.
+Multihoming is a pretty simple way of load balancing and i think the way it works is the last router to announce is the one that’s used, so it should cycle through all routers periodically.

 It’s also used to place i2p routers hosting a service in multiple places so it makes correlation attacks (ex downtime at exact time of a known electric outage in an area) more difficult.